View Thomas Luchi's Obituary on standardspeaker.com and share memories

 Surviving, in addition to his mother, are a daughter, Madison Zapotosky, McAdoo; companion, Kelly Doninetz, Drums; stepdaughter, Lona Lee Doninetz, Drums; step-grandchildren, Faith Kelly; and Destiny Hope Vargason, who referred to him as "PopPop"; two sisters, Janet Kupsho and her husband, Robert, Drums; and Dr. Deborah Mistal and her husband, Edward, Drums.
 Several nieces and nephews also survive.

 Memorial donations may be made to Butler Twp.
-Fire Co., 14 West Butler Drive, Drums, PA 18222.
+Fire Company, 14 W. Butler Drive, Drums, PA 18222.